Roald87/TwinCatChangelog/docs/tc3.md

 ### Known issues

-- In VS2019 `Find` and `Find and Replace` does not work properly in TwinCAT files, related issue is tracked [here](https://developercommunity.visualstudio.com/content/problem/1168181/find-in-ivstextimage-does-not-work-in-visuastusio.html) .
 - Sudden error message "The operation could not be completed.
 Unspecified error" in a TwinCAT project.
 Function block files, would have yellow triangle symbols with an exclamation mark next to them.
 Starting a new project would result in `_3S.CoDeSys.UserManagement.UserAuthentication`.
 Issue and fix reported [here](https://stackoverflow.com/questions/71649887/twincat-project-build-fails-with-unspecified-error)
 - All versions of TwinCAT 3 have issues rendering dialogs and visual elements that rely on WinForms on high-DPI monitors.
 A work-around is to disable DPI awareness for WinForms using the registry, see [here](https://www.mking.net/blog/using-the-winforms-designer-on-high-dpi-systems).
 Issues related to this:
   - Some dialogs are not displayed correctly when using a 4K monitor (Add POU, Library Manager, Prepare Value)